LucianoAdonis/lucianoadonis.github.io/index.md

 ---

-# Micro Books
+# Library

 ### Optimization

-- Slack: TO DO.
+- Slack Mastery: Communicate, Collaborate, and Conquer: TO DO.

 ### Documentation